Engee documentation

 end

-Here for type inheritance the common element of the input signal and the element of the parameters set in the block settings in section Setting parameters.
+Here, the common element of the input signal and the element of the parameter specified in the block settings in the Setting up the parameters section are taken to inherit types.

-• Override dimensions inheritance method - adds the Dimensions inheritance method cell, which overrides the method of dimensions inheritance.
+• Override dimensions inheritance method — adds a cell Dimensions inheritance method, which redefines the method of inheritance of dimensions.

-• If unchecked (by default) - input/output port dimensions are inherited according to the rules specified in the input/output port description.
+• If the checkbox is unchecked (by default), the dimensions of the input/output ports are inherited according to the rules specified in the description of the input/output ports.

-• If the checkbox is checked - input/output port dimensions are inherited according to the rules specified in the propagate_dimensions function of the Dimensions inheritance method cell in the source code.
+• If the box is checked, the dimensions of the input/output ports are inherited according to the rules specified in the function propagate_dimensions the Dimensions inheritance method cells in the source code.

-• The propagate_dimensions function accepts an array of tuples (dimensions) on each input signal and returns an array of dimensions on the output signal.
+• The 'propagate_dimensions` function takes an array of tuples (dimensions) for each input signal and returns an array of dimensions for the output.

 function propagate_dimensions(inputs_dimensions::Vector{<:Dimensions})::Vector{<:Dimensions}